-Fetching multi-type collections
+Fetching multi-model collections

-Fetching multi-type collections
+Fetching multiple model collections

 Include the __typename argument to see which model the returned content items belong to.
 You can make your query more specific by including the necessary arguments for each model.
 Please see the example below.